JLivanec/jung_livanec_miniproject/README.md

 # Hacking Natural Selection
 ## Jinsol Jung, Jackson Livanec
-## CS 5804
+## CS 5804 graders, please see bottom of readme for demo instructions
 ---
 ## Description
 This project simulates natural selection and random mutation as an aspect of evolution.
-The randomly mutating speed trait is recorded over a number of generations as agents race to consume enough food to out-survive the others.
+The randomly mutating speed and size traits are recorded over a number of generations as agents race to consume enough food to out-survive the others.

 ## Game Description and Rules
 Beginning at generation 0, agents and food are randomly spawned into a rectangular environment.
-Key agent field variables are `energy` and `speed`.
-Agents are started with a finite amount of energy and a speed of 1.
+Key agent field variables are `energy`, `speed`, and `size`.
+Agents are started with a finite amount of energy, speed of 5, and size of 10.
 Each timestep, all agents will search for the closest piece of food and determine whether the energy expenditure associated with moving to that food will be net positive.
-If the agent chooses to move to that food, it will expend energy at the rate $\text{speed}^{2}$.
+If the agent chooses to move to that food, it will expend energy at the rate $\text{speed}^{2}\text{size}^{3}$.
 Simultaneous decision making often leads to competition over a single piece of food.
 Food consumption results in an energy reward to the consuming agent.
 The consumed food will no longer be available for other agents.

 If an agent determines that the closest food is not worth the energy expenditure, it will remain stationary and constantly lose energy at a rate less than movement alone.
 It flags itself as "satiated" via the field variable `Agent.satiated==True`.
 A generation is complete when all agents are satiated.